darcybdev/laravel_vue/README.md

-# laramod-api
+# laravue

-Laramod api is a server side project, ready to be used with your front end app.
-It is built on the Laravel Modularized project: https://github.com/jbizzay/laramod
+Laravue is a Laravel 5 and Vue 2 project.
+It is built off of Laravel Modularized API: https://github.com/jbizzay/laramod-api

 ## Installation